 The sea area that the development occupies is an area that has been used for water sports and leisure for literally hundreds of years (the first bathing machines were advertised in Whitstable in the 1800’s).
 In recent years the appeal of Whitstable as a seaside resort has increased and brought prosperity to the Town.

 Incidents and accidents involving people either swimming, sailing, paddle boarding etc and coming into contact with the trestle have increased as the development has grown.
 We carried out a survey in early 2020 and one of the questions asked about accidents/incidents involving the trestles.
 306 people completed the survey, 164 people reported incidents and accidents involving the trestles and 148 of those gave details.
 This is in addition to incidents reported at Whitstable yacht Club, incidents reported to us by windsurfers and we worry many others go unreported.

-Our concern is how can such a hazardous development of this nature be built slap bang in the middle of a seaside resort?
-All other developments of this type are situated in remote areas.
+Our concern was (and still is) how can such a hazardous development of this nature be built slap bang in the middle of a seaside resort?
+All other aquaculture developments of this type are situated in remote areas.

-Our other very important concern is the damage being caused to the environment.
+Our other very important concern was (and still is) the damage being caused to the environment.
 Our foreshore has some of the highest environmental protections in the UK.
 It is an internationally recognised Ramsar site, SSSI, MPA & MCZ and is considered a UK priority habitat all because our mud flats are considered a very rare and fragile habitat for migratory birds, according to Kent Wildlife Trust, Natural England & RSPB.